brianlukonsolo/Spring-AI-Ollama-Chat-RAG-API/README.md

 - https://docs.ollama.com/

 Pull a model by running the followind command in your CMD prompt:
+- ```ollama pull mistral```

+Make sure you also have mistral as it is the default used by Spring AI
-- ```ollama pull llama3.2```
+- ```ollama pull mistral:latest```

-_Note: This project uses llama3.2 by default but you can change to a model of your choice by updating application.properties.
+_Note: This project uses mistral by default but you can change to a model of your choice by updating application.properties.
 Ensure that you have pulled the model of your choice before attempting to run this Java project._

 ## Start infrastructure
 ```mvn package install```